Elizabeth Derryberry: Research

 Derryberry centers her studies of phylogenetics and signal evolution on the white-crowned sparrow (Zonotrichia leucophrys).
 She focuses her research program on determining how the environment affects sensory and signaling systems, and bird song in particular, and how those signaling systems affect competition for a mate and choice of a mate.
 Climate change and human influence on the environment are two factors that Derryberry studies in connection to the evolution of bird song.

 During the COVID-19 pandemic, Derryberry analyzed white-crowned sparrows near the Golden Gate Bridge in San Francisco California.
 In response to the decreased traffic sounds, birds called twice as softly but the song traveled four times farther than in normal, pre-shutdown traffic.
 This work highlights Derryberry's efforts to understand the influence of urban environments on bird communication.

 To investigate rates of evolution and factors contributing to avian diversity, Derryberry studies the suboscine (Tyranni), a group of tropical birds.
 This work focuses on the process of species formation and how rates of evolution are affected by environmental, climatic, and species interactions factors.

+Derryberry also expanded her work to include Ovenbirds (Furnariidae), while still staying true to her expertise in bird song.
+In her 2018 study titled, "Ecological drivers of song evolution in birds: Disentangling the effects of habitat and morphology" she focuses on indirect (habitat-related) and direct (morphology-related) selection on mating calls.
+Derryberry concluded that phenotypic traits are more influential in the bird song of a species, as opposed to their environmental habitat.